lu4p/binclude/README.md

 - include all files/ directories under a given path by calling `binclude.Include("./path")`
 - high test coverage
 - supports execution of executables directly from a `binclude.FileSystem` (os/exec wrapper)
-- optional compression of files with gzip `binclude -gzip` or brotli `binclude  -brotli`
+- optional compression of files with gzip `binclude -gzip`

 ## Install
 ```